Amending a Tax Return: Have You Missed Out On A Larger Tax Refund?

-When Can You File?
+When Can You File an Amended Tax Return?

 There’s also an area on the second page of the form where you should explain the specific changes and the reasons for the changes.
 If the changes involve other tax schedules or forms, attach them to the Form 1040X.
 Failure to do this will cause a delay in processing.

 Not a Tax Expert?
 Who Can You Lean On For Amending a Tax Return?